zedr/zedr/README.md

 I'm a big fan of Linux and its GNU ecosystem.
 I run Linux everywhere I can and [promote its use](https://linuxdaymilano.org/schedule/?year=2025).

 I am very interested in zero-trust, distributed systems on the Internet.
 I often hold workshops on Bitcoin and blockchain related topics (just the technology, not the financial side of it).

+This is my personal account.
+My other work-related account is [rdiscala](https://github.com/rdiscala)